Lu-kuan-lpk/asst1/README.md

   ISPC (without tasks) and ISPC (with tasks) implementations of saxpy.
 What speedup from using ISPC with tasks do you observe?
 Explain the performance of this program.
   Do you think it can be substantially improved?
 (For example, could you rewrite the code to achieve near linear speedup?
 Yes or No?
 Please justify your answer.)
+  > yes as the expansion of the foreach would interleave between the program, then make the 短板效应, so we should compute the similar number in one program
 2. __Extra Credit:__ (1 point) Note that the total memory bandwidth consumed computation in `main.cpp` is `TOTAL_BYTES = 4 * N * sizeof(float);`.
 Even though `saxpy` loads one element from X, one element from Y, and writes one element to `result` the multiplier by 4 is correct.
 Why is this the case?
 (Hint, think about how CPU caches work.)
+  > result should be fetch then write back
 3. __Extra Credit:__ (points handled on a case-by-case basis) Improve the performance of `saxpy`.
   We're looking for a significant speedup here, not just a few percentage points.
 If successful, describe how you did it and what a best-possible implementation on these systems might achieve.
 Also, if successful, come tell the staff, we'll be interested. ;-)